mohankumargupta/raspberrypi-ansible/readme.md

 repo, and you end up with a more useable Raspbian install.

 ## User configuration files
-hosts: Change IP address of Pi and optionally hostname group_vars/raspberrypis.yml: Lots of stuff like software to install, nodered modules to install, enable camera.
+**hosts**: Change IP address of Pi and optionally hostname

+**group_vars/raspberrypis.yml**: Lots of stuff like software to install, nodered modules to install, enable camera.

 ## Features

 - Get updates
+- Change hostname and password for user called pi
 - Configure keyboard layout for US
 - Install an on-screen keyboard
 - Enables VNC (need to manually Sign in for VNC Cloud Connect), Serial